Valen-H/TwitchBot/README.md

 #### Examples

-If a message is sent by a user in the designated channel and carries a designated message:
+Activate if a message is sent by a user in the designated channel and carries a designated message:
 ```javascript
 username == "user1" && /^starts with .+? and ends with$/.test(message)
 ```